 Buyer beware, this app is free, but the software behind it is not.
 That being said, Pix4D is a powerful 3D mapping tool for your drone.
 Much like DroneDeploy, Pix4D offers programmable flight routines for many popular drones, (not just DJI,) but then captures imaging data for advanced 2D and 3D output.
 As I say, you’ll need some expensive software on your PC to get the most out of this, but the output is pretty slick – at least in a commercial/business 3D mapping sense.

-Check out Pix4D now.
+Check out Pix4D for Android or iOS.

 Insurance.
 Love it or hate it, insurance is an important part of modern day living.
 Unlike your car or house insurance, which you pay a premium each month, Verifly is doing something different, insurance on demand.
 The idea is simple, your flights, particularly commercial operations, are either too few or too spread out and unpredictable to commit to full time insurance coverage.
 Verifly allows you to log your start time and finish time, then just pay for what you use.
 It starts at around $10/hr.